al1sant0s/tsto2rgb/README.md

 tsto2rgb -b /path/to/building01 /path/to/building02 -o /path/to/new-bsv/
 ```

-Beware that each directory you provide as an argument to -b option option must:
+Beware that each directory you provide as an argument to -b option must:

 1. represent **only one** entity (i.e., a building or a decoration);
 2. follow the specific file structure presented bellow. **Note!
 The names used here are just placeholders:**